ndsev/zserio/doc/ZserioLanguageOverview.md

 `WRITABLE` is assigned by finding the first unused bit to value 4.

 A bitmask type provides its own lexical scope.
 The member names must be unique within each bitmask type.
-In expressions outside of the defining type, bitmask members must alway be prefixed by the type name and a dot, e.g. `Permission.WRITABLE`.
+In expressions outside of the defining type, bitmask members must always be prefixed by the type name and a dot, e.g. `Permission.WRITABLE`.

 Bitmasks support all basic bit operations: